November 13, 2020

 Some conventional weighted blankets come with a “dry clean only” label but keep in mind that dry cleaning is a process that can be toxic to humans and harmful to our environment.
 We highly recommend opting for a machine washable weighted blanket like our Cotton Napper.
 It’s a healthier option for you and our planet.

 • Use gentle, eco-friendly detergent without any bleach, and skip the fabric softener and dryer sheets too.
+Always check your machine’s loading capacity to ensure a thorough clean and to avoid damage to your equipment.

 Did you know?